 Headphone users credit music for lifting their mood.
 Naysayers blame the sound waves coming out of the headset for causing deafness.
 Which of the two viewpoints is closer to reality?
 Do headphones actually have a dark side?
 Or is that another myth peddled by conspiracy theorists?

 Another claim that cynics make about earphones is that they cause toothache.
 That the signals they send into your ear canal somehow make their way into your mouth and weaken the integrity of your teeth.
 Most people will laugh at this claim.
-Yet there are some who believe in it.
+Yet, some believe in it.

 Are their fears justified?
 That’s precisely what we’re going to find in this article.
-Our team of experts has consulted multiple studies and research papers to determine whether wearing headphones cause deafness or toothache, or is that claim a scare tactic to make youngsters take out their earbuds.
+We have consulted multiple studies and research papers to determine whether wearing headphones cause deafness or toothache.

 Can Wearing Headphones Cause Deafness?